Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Introduction

 The material deposition stability is strictly related to the capacity of the process to maintain the rate of powder being fused.
-For instance, the LDM process compared to its counterpart that uses wire feedstock, laser metal wire deposition (LMWD), is characterized by higher resolution but lower deposition efficiency \cite{syed_comparative_2005}.
-In particular, powder catchment efficiency is a key parameter that defines the amount of material being deposited compared to the amount being released to the deposition area.
+For instance, the LDM process is characterized by higher resolution but lower deposition efficiency if compared to its counterpart that uses wire feedstock, the laser metal wire deposition \cite{syed_comparative_2005}.
+In particular, powder catchment efficiency is a key parameter that defines the amount of material being deposited in comparison with the amount being released to the deposition area.
 This relies on the interplay between powder jet, laser beam, and laser process parameters, which determine the deposition track geometry \cite{paul_laser_2013}.
 Powder catchment efficiency has been one of the earliest research questions of LMD \cite{lin_simple_1999}.
 The main importance has been given to the material usage, as the main aim has been to identify the conditions for an environmentally and economically viable process \cite{cacace_using_2020}.
-For more expensive alloys such as Ti- and Ni-alloys, the material cost can become an important fraction of the overall operation costs in LMD based production.
+For more expensive alloys, such as Ti- and Ni-alloys, the material cost can become a significant fraction of the overall operation costs in LMD based production.
+The optimization of the laser-powder interaction enables new high-speed deposition technologies \cite{li_extreme_2019}.
 Nonetheless, the powder catchment efficiency can be a key element for understanding the deposition stability.
 Recently a method for the powder flow measurement by a precision scale has been demonstrated and correlated to the actual deposition efficiency measured from single tracks \cite{eisenbarth_spatial_2019}.
-On the other hand, to the authors' knowledge no previous work attempted to measure the powder catchment efficiency in real time on multiple-track multiple-layer depositions.
+On the other hand, to the authors' knowledge no previous work attempted to measure the powder catchment efficiency in real time on multiple-track and multiple-layer depositions.